 Treating an annular tear in the lumbar spine

 In most cases, symptoms associated with an annular tear in the lumbar spine can be managed using pain medication, exercise, corticosteroid injections and other conservative treatment methods.
 Surgery might become an option if conservative treatment fails to bring relief after several weeks or months.
-If you are interested in learning about an effective alternative to traditional open back surgery, contact Laser Spine Institute for information about our minimally invasive, outpatient procedures.
+If you are interested in learning about a safer and effective alternative to traditional open back surgery,^ contact Laser Spine Institute for information about our minimally invasive procedures.